primaryobjects/strips/strips/Readme.md

 ﻿AI Planning with STRIPS
 =======================

-Basic AI planning with STRIPS and PDDL.
-For details, see the [introduction](https://github.com/primaryobjects/strips) or try the online [demo](https://stripsfiddle.herokuapp.com).
+AI automated planning with STRIPS and PDDL.
+See the [introduction](https://github.com/primaryobjects/strips), read the [tutorial](http://www.primaryobjects.com/2015/11/06/artificial-intelligence-planning-with-strips-a-gentle-introduction/), or try the online [editor](https://stripsfiddle.herokuapp.com).

 Install
 -------